Nice one: PEN Berlin at the 2025 Frankfurt Book Fair

 Carsten Brosda

-Welcome Speech by Hamburg Senator of Culture: »It is not possible to organise a public sphere as a safe space.
-It is inconceivable to believe that freedoms are harmless.
-It became dangerous the first time people – we are in the port city of Hamburg – set sail in a sailing boat and sailed out of their own bay.
-Because then I no longer knew where the stones were in the water.
+Message of greeting from Hamburg’s Senator for Culture: »It is not possible to organize the public sphere as a safe space.
+It is inconceivable to believe that freedom is without danger.
+It became dangerous the moment people – we’re in a port city – first set sail in a small boat and left their own bay.
+Because then I no longer knew where the rocks in the water were.
 I could run aground.
 The freedom to do so put my life at risk.
-Of course, I could have stayed on land, where I couldn’t drown.
-But then I wouldn’t have seen the world.
-So I can’t take liberties without being aware of the dangers.
-So I can’t talk about the question ›Do I need something like a public sphere‹ in terms of pros and cons.« TEXT and AUDIO (both in German)
+Of course, I could have stayed on land – there I couldn’t drown, true.
+But I also wouldn’t have discovered the world.
+That means I cannot claim freedom without an awareness of the risks that come with it.
+Therefore, I also cannot discuss the question ›Do I need something like a public sphere?‹ in a pro-and-con mode.« TEXT und AUDIO [in German]

 Bascha Mika